Latex Allergy Test

 Latex IgE Test - More Information

-This latex allergy test measures the latex IgE antibody blood level.
+This latex allergy test, also known as a latex allergy blood test and a latex IgE test, measures the latex IgE antibody blood level.

 Latex has historically been made from the sap of the rubber tree.
 After repeated use of latex, one can develop a sensitivity to latex and the proteins in natural rubber latex can cause an allergy.
 Because latex is used in a wide variety of industrial products, and especially medical and dental products, people such as healthcare workers are at a higher risk for developing a latex allergy.
 Latex allergies can cause symptoms similar to traditional mild allergies - red eyes, runny nose and sneezing - and can also be more severe and cause trouble breathing.